 Michael Chui: A couple things.
 One is that it has brought to the forefront some of the applications that advanced connectivity—5G and other technologies, actually—can enable.
 So if you think about things like trying to understand whether or not your workforce is safe, and being able to determine where they are, who has been connected to whom, if you need to do contact tracing, and those sorts of things, these technologies enable those types of applications.

-remote healthcare.
+It also enables remote healthcare.
 A number of different things, which could respond to the real public-health and healthcare needs that this unfortunate and terrible pandemic has caused.
 At the same time, as Enno was saying, we are just in the process of installing all of this 5G infrastructure.
 It will take billions of dollars and countless person hours to actually put all of the base stations, and antennae, and all the other things that you need to put in place.

 In fact, it has slowed the deployment of these technologies because it’s harder to operate.
 These are people who have to work in the physical world, the people who you might describe as essential workers.
 They are falling sick, they need to maintain social distance, they need to have PPE [personal protective equipment].
 And, capital budgets have been strained.
 The industry association estimates that deployments for 2020 are down about 25 percent as a result of COVID-19.
 So the need has been increased to a certain extent, or become more obvious.
 And yet the challenge about deployment has also increased, particularly while we’re still in this pandemic.